jaythad13/Mathematikezettelkasten/Superdiscrete --- math-55a/notes/Proof by induction.md

 ### Basic combinatorics by induction

-We can use the [[Mathematical Analysis I --- math-131/notes/Before the real numbers#_definition _ the Peano axioms|axiom of induction]] to prove various combinatorial theorems.
+We can use the [[Analysis --- math-131/notes/Before the real numbers#_definition _ the Peano axioms|axiom of induction]] to prove various combinatorial theorems.

 ##### _example:_ the sum of the first $n$ natural numbers